On the Fundamental Limit of the Stochastic Gradient Identification Algorithm Under Non-Persistent Excitation: Mathematical Framework

-\begin{remark} The separate estimation of \(\Lambda\) and \(\Lambda C\) is strategically important, because it allows us to distinguish between two fundamentally different sources of ``complexity'' in the system: the \textit{amplitude} of weights (controlled by \(\|\Lambda\|\)) and the \textit{temporal correlation structure} (captured by \(\|\Lambda C\|\)).
-In applications, this means we can independently control system behavior through weight selection (choice of \(\mu_j\)) and through regressor design (affecting correlation structure \(C\)). \end{remark} For convenience, we denote
+\begin{remark} Estimating \(\Lambda\) and \(\Lambda C\) separately is important because it distinguishes between two fundamentally different sources of ``complexity'' in the system: the \textit{magnitudes} of the weights (controlled by \(\|\Lambda\|\)) and the \textit{temporal correlation structure} (captured by \(\|\Lambda C\|\)).
+In applications, this separation allows one to control system behavior independently through the choice of the weights \(\mu_j\) and through regressor design, which affects the correlation structure \(C\). \end{remark} For convenience, define

-Combining (\ref{Estimate of quadratic form}), (\ref{Estimate of Lambda(I-C)}), and (\ref{definition of B_jk}), we obtain the following inequality relating \(\|x_k\|\) and \(\|x_i\|\):
+Combining (\ref{eq:estimate-quadratic-form}), (\ref{eq:estimate-lambda-i-c}), and (\ref{eq:definition-b-jk}), we obtain the following inequality relating \(\|x_k\|\) and \(\|x_i\|\):

-Since \(x_k\) is arbitrary, we may bound the norm of the state transition matrix as follows.
+Since \(x_k\) is arbitrary, we may bound the norm of the instrumental transition matrix as follows.

-\begin{theorem} Under the preceding notations, the following inequality holds:
+\begin{theorem} With the above notation, the following inequality holds:

 \end{theorem}